A group of rappers seek to get rich quick.

-He was the focus of the group.
+He knew he was the leader of the group.
 It was he who sang and wrote the words.
 The others were more athletic, their breakdancing adding a visual element to the group.
 Baz was also in charge of the beats and the sound.
 Sometimes Lee joined in with lyrics and Chuck could play a mean guitar and drums if they needed them.

 They each suggested names until at last, after an hour of disagreements, they settled on ‘Brothers Big.’

-“Now we got a name we need to make some fetti, Bro, and quick.
+“Now we got a name, we need to make some fetti, and quick.
 I’m sick of being skint.
-My oldies told me last night I gotta get a job or go back to school.
+My oldies told me last night I gotta get a job, or go back to school.
 They say they’ll chuck me out.”
 Lee complained.

-“And how we gonna do that?”
+“And how we gonna get money?”
 Chuck looked at Lee, as if he knew the answer.

-“We need to get ourselves noticed first, Chuck.
+“We need to get ourselves noticed first.
 Get us some gigs.”

 “We need a get rich scheme.”
-Gary sounded disheartened, his shoulders sagged.
-He knew there was no such thing.
+Gary sounded disheartened, his shoulders sagged, knowing there was no such thing.